-In reality, American manufacturing is making a comeback.
-Huge corporations such as GE, Whirlpool, Google, and Walmart are moving their manufacturing back home.
-Why?
+There’s a renewed interest in bringing manufacturing back stateside.
+Huge corporations such as GE, Apple, Google, and Walmart are moving large components of their manufacturing back home.

 What is your total cost of ownership (TCO)?

-Total cost of ownership refers to both the direct and indirect costs of your part, from design to distribution.
-Depending on your project plans, your product may spend most of its time in the manufacturing phase (production, fabrication, assembly, packaging).
+Total cost of ownership refers to both the direct and indirect costs of your product, from design to distribution.
+Depending on your project’s plans, your product may spend most of its time in the manufacturing phase (production, fabrication, assembly, packaging).